modelon-community/impact-client-python/docs/source/install.rst

 Install from Source
 -------------------

 The client library is actively developed on GitHub.
-To install Modelon Impact Client from source, clone the repository from `github
+To install Modelon Impact Client from source, clone the repository from `GitHub
 <https://github.com/modelon-community/impact-client-python>`_::

     git clone https://github.com/modelon-community/impact-client-python.git